tsosi-org/tsosi-app/backend/tsosi/README.md

 * `api` - It contains the definition of the API endpoints.
 The API is generated using [Django Rest Framework](https://www.django-rest-framework.org/).

-* `management` - It contains commands that can be runned from a terminal with django base CLI tool `manage.py`.
+* `management` - It contains commands that can be ran from a terminal with django base CLI tool `manage.py`.

 * `migrations` - It contains all the migration files used to synchronize the database.
 They are usually automatically generated.